nicholasgriffintn/NGWebsite2021/apps/web/app/blog/posts/investigating-cloudflare-workers-for-python.md

 However, this is where I got stuck, using `env.AI` here doesn't seem to like how I was passing the data as I was getting this error: `ERROR:main:AiError: 5006: must have required property 'text'`.

-I tried to use the API instead but unfortunately, it seems that the Python Workers don't support `requirements.txt` yet, so this is where I'll be leaving this post, for now.
+So instead I opted to use the API directly, this is not ideal but it works for now, outside of having to use a dependency, given that Cloudflare doesn't support external dependencies yet, however, we are already using faatAPI, so the worker already can't be deployed until they have that support.

+However, I still can't get that to work for some reason, getting an error: `Failed to establish a new connection: [Errno 50] Protocol not available'`.

 When I have a bit more time I'll be coming back to this, so come back for any updates.